elias-soykat/express-authentication/README.md

 ## express-authentication-starter

-### A node, express, mongoose template for creating backend server.
+### A Node, Express, MongoDB template for creating backend server.

 ### In this template also has full authentication flow with a JWT token.